How Long Does Parvo Last?

 When the virus gets into your dog, it takes 5 to 10 days to incubate.
 By the 11th day, you will begin noticing symptoms in your dog that are triggered by the virus.
 Note that these symptoms can be different in dogs.

 Yet, there are those common symptoms of parvo you should look out for.

 How do I know My Dog has Parvo?

-Vomiting and diarrhea is another serious symptom of parvo with dogs.
+Vomiting and diarrhea are other serious symptoms of parvo with dogs.
 In fact, it is the biggest tell-tale sign that Bingo could be suffering from Parvo.
-Other symptoms may clear away, but vomiting and diarrhea does not stop.
+Other symptoms may clear away, but vomiting and diarrhea do not stop.

 And you know what that does to your dog?
 It gets severely dehydrated as it loses more body fluids.
 At this point, your dog is in real danger.
 It can lose its life if treatment is not started immediately.

 If you suspect your dog has parvo, take him to a vet for a diagnosis.
 If the results come out positive of parvo virus, your vet will suggest a treatment plan.
 The good news is, there is a 90% chance your dog will survive the virus when a trained vet attends to him.

 Then there is the buzzkill.
 Treating parvo in dogs can be costly.
 It can cost at least $500 to make the bad symptoms of parvo go away.
 Some dog owners have coughed up to $2000 for recurring treatments.